pingcap/docs-cn/ticdc/ticdc-changefeed-config.md

 # Note: This configuration item only applies to the MQ downstream using the open-protocol and canal-json.
 # The default value is false.
 # only-output-updated-columns = false

+############ Storage sink configuration items ############
+# The following three configuration items are only used when you replicate data to storage sinks and can be ignored when replicating data to MQ or MySQL sinks.
+# Row terminator, used for separating two data change events.
+The default value is an empty string, which means "\r\n" is used.
+# terminator = ''
+# Date separator type used in the file directory.
+Value options are `none`, `year`, `month`, and `day`. `day` is the default value and means separating files by day.
+For more information, see <https://docs.pingcap.com/tidb/stable/ticdc-sink-to-cloud-storage#data-change-records>.
+# Note: This configuration item only takes effect if the downstream is a storage service.
+date-separator = 'day'
+# Whether to use partitions as the separation string.
+The default value is true, which means that partitions in a table are stored in separate directories.
+It is recommended that you keep the value as `true` to avoid potential data loss in downstream partitioned tables <https://github.com/pingcap/tiflow/issues/8724>.
+For usage examples, see <https://docs.pingcap.com/tidb/dev/ticdc-sink-to-cloud-storage#data-change-records)>.
+# Note: This configuration item only takes effect if the downstream is a storage service.
+enable-partition-separator = true

 # Since v6.5.0, TiCDC supports saving data changes to storage services in CSV format.
 Ignore the following configurations if you replicate data to MQ or MySQL sinks.
 # [sink.csv]